dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/import-export-interop.md

 This section explains how to call JS functions from .NET.

 > [!NOTE]
 > Add the <xref:Microsoft.Build.Tasks.Csc.AllowUnsafeBlocks> property to the app's project file.
-Setting this property to `true` permits the code generator in the Roslyn compiler to use pointers and isn't a security concern.
+Setting this property to `true` permits the code generator in the Roslyn compiler to use pointers.

 To import a JS function to call it from C#, use the `[JSImport]` attribute on a C# method signature that matches the JS function's signature.
 The first parameter to the `[JSImport]` attribute is the name of the JS function to import, and the second parameter is the name of the [JS module](xref:blazor/js-interop/index#javascript-isolation-in-javascript-modules).